-Develops the ability to write expressively and persuasively across a range of creative modes and media, including print, social media and marketing.
+Develops the ability to write expressively and persuasively across a range of creative modes and media, including print, digital media and marketing.

 Workshops will guide students in hands-on writing tasks in each creative mode covered in the paper.
 Students will also receive guidance in the practice of constructive peer critique.

-More specifically, this paper will enable to students to recognise and replicate creative writing across a range of forms, genres and media; that is, it will emphasise "transmedial" qualities of literary language.
-At the same time, it will enable students to recognise qualities of creative writing that are "media specific" according to the affordances and limitations of a particular form.
+More specifically, this paper will enable students to recognise and replicate creative writing across a range of forms, genres, and media; that is, it will emphasise "transmedial"; qualities of literary language.
+At the same time, it will enable students to recognise qualities of creative writing that are "media specific"; according to the affordances and limitations of a particular form.

 |Paper title||Creative Writing: How to Captivate and Persuade|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 Topics will vary and will include:

 - Crime fiction